cfjedimaster/LighthousePro/install/readme.txt

 If you find this application worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)

+Last Updated: 10/1/09 (2.6.1.004)
+Note - the updates for 10/1/09 were for 2.6.1, I wrote the wrong version #.
+/config/ColdSpring.xml.cfm - version
+/customtags/renderErrors.cfm - fixed a CF8 array loop to be CF7 compat.
+/views/template/main.cfm - fixed a bug when a drop down is used for project display.
+Thank you Naafs-van Dijk for the find.

 Last Updated: 10/1/09 (2.6.004)
 /config/ColdSpring.xml.cfm - version
 /controller/IssueController.cfc - forgot to write method to handle deleting issue types